dr-guangtou/daily_astroph/astroph-1808.md

     * the energy available from supernova feedback is always enough to convert a primordial cusp into a core and has magnitude consistent with what is required to heat the “missing baryons” to the virial temperature.

 #### [Witnessing galaxy assembly at the edge of the reionization epoch](https://arxiv.org/abs/1808.01146)
+    * Serenity-18, a galaxy at z ≃ 5.939 for which we could measure the content of molecular gas; 还有 gas clump/filament which is possibly feeding its growth
+    * The metal poor gas is detected through a damped Lyman-α absorber observed at a spatial separation of 40 kpc and at the same redshift

 #### [Low-luminosity AGN and X-ray binary populations in COSMOS star-forming galaxies](https://arxiv.org/abs/1808.00970)